-Dry powder is an informal term used for describing highly liquid marketable securities, cash reserves, or any other securities that can be utilized for covering future obligations and operational expenses.
-It can also be used for purchasing an asset or investing in opportunities.
-Dry powder refers to those securities that can be liquidated on short notice with a minimum effort.
-It could be treasuries or any other short-term fixed income investment.
+Dry powder is an informal term used for describing highly-liquid marketable securities, cash reserves, or any other securities that can be utilized for investment opportunities, future obligations, and operational expenses.

 Academic Research on Dry Powder

 The return of the recap: Achieving private equity benefits as a public company, Shivdasani, A., & Zak, A. (2007).
 Journal of Applied Corporate Finance, 19(3), 32-41.
 This article takes a look at how private equity is beginning to change major players in many industries, especially those that made the transition from public to private ownership.
 The authors wonder if it is possible for public firms to deliver similar levels of performance that match their private counterparts.
 If such performance is possible, can parts of the private-equity model be replicated for public use?
 The conditions and factors in the private equity markets are considered and analyzed to address these questions.